mgomez05/EngineeringChallenge/native-app/README.md

 # Machine Health App (React Native Expo)

-Welcome to the Machine Health App, a React Native Expo project designed to evaluate the health of various machines in an automobile factory.
+Welcome to my version of the Machine Health App, a React Native Expo project designed to evaluate the health of various machines in an automobile factory.
 This README will guide you on setting up and running the app, as well as understanding its structure.

-## Getting Started

-To get started with the app, follow these steps:
+## Running the Mobile App Locally

 ### Prerequisites